wcjohnchen/capstoneProject2/README.md

 2. Modeling

     Regression.
 Supervised learning models were implented using Sckit-Learn.
 The predictor variables were standardized specifically for linear, ridge, and lasso models.
 Grid searching was performed to find the optimal hyperparameters.
+MAE: mean absolute error; MSE: mean standard error; RMSE: root mean standard error.

     Classification.
 A 2-D CNN model was implented using Tensorflow-Keras.
 The architectural design of the neural network was shown on Table.
 The housing prices were grouped into three categories: high (1,000,000 and above), medium (500,000 to 999,999), and low (0 to 499,999).